Alphabetic Table of Runs

 Here is a table of all creeks and rivers in this guide, including both recommended and not necessarily recommended runs.
 Recommended runs are those that most boaters of a given level would enjoy running at least once each year.
-For a short list of all runs, see the Alphabetic List of Runs.
+Parenthesized minimums are for small rafts, 12' and shorter.
+For a short list of all runs, see the Alphabetic Index of Runs.
 For additional descriptions and information, see other resources listed in the Bibliography.

 RiverStretchDifficultyDistanceFlowsGauge